 Every time I’m headed off to a new destination overseas, I get a ton of questions from people, “Is it safe?”, “Aren’t you worried about terrorism?”, “Where do you find safe travel tips?”
+“Do you have any safe travel tips for Mexico?”
 You won’t see me, willingly, traveling to Afghanistan anytime soon, and despite incidents which have appeared to target tourist areas of major European cities, my sense of wanderlust will not be stifled.

-My husband was an FBI Agent for 26 years and his experiences, which took him to truly dangerous destinations, has helped shape how we travel using some safe travel tips.
-Also, living in Italy in the age of gypsies and pickpockets taught me a lot.
+My husband was an FBI Agent for 26 years and his experiences, which took him to truly dangerous destinations, has helped shape how we travel using some safety travel tips.
+Also, living in Italy in the age of gypsies and pickpockets taught me a lot about safe travel tips for Italy.
 For the record, yes, I was pickpocketed, but unsuccessfully I might add.
 My expensive Milanese manicure came in handy because I chose to use my long nails to dig them deep into the gypsy’s arm, like an eagle’s talons, as I caught her arm in my purse – all while holding my two young children with the other hand.

 1. Put the phone away.
 I recently read a story of a college town where students are being robbed by the dozens late at night walking home from the bars.
 And in virtually every case, it was because the victim was busy texting, looking down, not aware of his/her surroundings.
 This same practice is what makes travelers so vulnerable to crimes – whether they’re personal crimes or location-based crimes.
 Whether you’re standing to board a train, waiting in line to purchase a train ticket, or waiting at the airport between flights, put the phone away and pay attention to what’s going on around you, especially in crowded locations.
 Being present and able to make a split second reaction could save your life.